Red yeast rice is a dietary

 Authors: C.V.
 Venero, J.V.
 Venero, D.C.
 Wortham, P.D.
 Thompson

 Let's say you have total cholesterol of 240 mg/dL, which is considered moderately high.
-A 15% reduction means your total cholesterol drops to 204 mg/dL which reasonably good.
+A 15% reduction means your total cholesterol drops to 204 mg/dL which is reasonably good.

 More important if your LDL cholesterol is 130 mg/dL (high), a 21% drop means your LDL level would be 103 mg/dL.
 Below 100 is considered ideal.